ADU Nurtures Students’ Entrepreneurial Skills Through its Incubation Program

 She added, “Through the Incubation Program, we seek to nurture the skills of our students, stimulate their creative minds, and unlock their potential.
 The program will contribute to the development of an environment that is conducive to their success and empowers them to play an active role in the development of the UAE.
 I would like to express my gratitude to the Department of Economic Development, Takamul, and all partners who contributed to providing this opportunity for our students, helping to foster a culture of innovation at ADU.”

 Start-ups will be selected based on their potential for sustainable long-term commercial business.
-As part of ADU’s longstanding collaboration with the Department of Economic Development Abu Dhabi’s Takamul program, a UAE innovation program to support inventors and promote innovation across the country, the selected start-ups will receive support from DED’s Takamul program and will be offered an entrepreneurial training program.
+As part of ADU’s longstanding collaboration with the Department of Economic Development, Abu Dhabi’s Takamul program, a UAE innovation program to support inventors and promote innovation across the country, the selected start-ups will receive support from DED’s Takamul initiative and will be offered an entrepreneurial training program.

-The Incubation Program is the first step for ADU to significantly invest in upgrading its research and innovation facilities and output.
-In addition to the Incubation Program, ADU supports its faculty with significant research grants and provides opportunities for early career researchers through initiatives like the ADU Undergraduate Research Competition.
+The Incubation Program supports our students to develop creative ideas into marketable goods or services.
+ADU supports its faculty with significant research grants and provides opportunities for early career researchers through initiatives like the ADU Undergraduate Research Competition.
 ADU also invests in physical facilities in order to create a platform conducive to high quality research and scholarly work.